 Hollywood has given two thumbs up to the city of Atlanta.
-Easy access to Atlanta and a diverse range of neighborhoods within a few miles of Downtown can portray everything from New York City to middle America to a quaint Southern town on the Bayou.
-Here are a few of the top locations where filmmakers use Atlanta as a backdrop to make magic.
+A diverse range of neighborhoods within a few miles of Downtown can portray everything from New York City to middle America to a quaint Southern town on the bayou.
+Here are a few of the top locations where filmmakers use Atlanta as a backdrop to make movie magic.

 Castleberry Hill Railroad Spur

-This little-known area hidden behind the Walker Street properties has been popular with films since the 1980s.
-Walk from Mangum Street to Haynes Street to see some of the backdrops for some pretty epic scenes.
+The Castleberry Hill Railroad Spur is a little-known area hidden behind Walker Street properties that has been popular with filmmakers since the 1980s.
+Walk from Mangum Street to Haynes Street to see the backdrops for some pretty epic scenes.

 Peters Street Bridge

 One of the popular areas for filming is right Downtown in the Castleberry Hill neighborhood.
-This bridge and the area surrounding it have been seen frequently in movies and TV shows.
+The Peters Street Bridge and surrounding area have been seen frequently in movies and TV shows.

-Another super popular spot for filming is the old “Hotel Row” between Ted Turner Drive and Forsyth Street, and it’s been dressed up and down plenty of times for some of your all-time favorite scenes.
+Another super popular spot for filming is the old “Hotel Row” between Ted Turner Drive and Forsyth Street.
+It has been dressed up and down plenty of times for some of your all-time favorite scenes.
 See if you can spot some of them.

 High Museum of Art

-This building truly shows great range from appearing as hospitals to a London museum.
-No matter what they use it for we have to say it looks magnificent.
+The High Museum of Art truly shows great range from appearing as everything from a hospital to a London museum.
+No matter how filmmakers use it, we have to say it looks magnificent.
 In “Black Panther,” you may notice a little movie magic was used to add a glass dome.